Samuellyworld/CRUD-task/README.md

 I used a Mock Up test data for start but you can create yours with POSTMAN

+using this as the schema for your POSTMAN with JSON with whatever information you want in the value object

+{
+  "name" : "John",
+  "email" : "John@gmail.com",
+  "country" : "Canada"
+ }

 use POSTMAN for each end points

 Get Data with - https://zuriteam-crud-task.herokuapp.com/data  with endpoint[GET] - this will get my mockup data if you haven't created data